caseydailey/Bangazon_cli/README.md

 # Bangazon CLI

 ## The Command Line Ordering System
-In this group project, you will be allowing a user to interact with a basic product ordering database.
+This project is a basic command line ordering system for Bangazon LLC.

 ## Getting Started